Birthing Stone Doula

 “Can you drink while breastfeeding?”

 With the Holidays in full swing, we frequently get this question!
-So we asked our in-house lactation consultant, Megan Maltby from Lotus Lactation to give us the scoop on the most recent research!
+So we asked our trusted lactation consultant, Megan Maltby from Lotus Lactation to give us the scoop on the most recent research!
 Here’s what she has to say!

 Should I pump and dump?

-All in all- most studies agree that the occasional drink while breastfeeding does not yield long-term negative effects on the infant and that mothers do not need to unnecessarily restrict their diets.
 So don’t feel bad about a beer at dinner or a glass of champagne on New Year’s Eve!
 Use your instincts and trust your intuition.
 Happy Holidays!

 Share with your friends!

-You Can Find Megan and Lotus Lactation at our studio 12400 SW 1st St., Beaverton, Or 97005
+You Can Find Megan and Lotus Lactation

 Email her at megan@lactationpdx.com

-And read more about her here
+Read more about her here

 Learn more about our Portland postpartum doula team